 How that was ignored during the Mueller investigation is beyond me.

-Nobody in the Obama Biden administration paid attention.
+Nobody in the Obama-Biden administration paid attention.

-Anyway, it happens the dossier with funneled money from a law firm to an op research firm to Christopher Steele.
+The dossier with funneled money from a law firm to an op research firm to Christopher Steele.

 Christopher Steele doesn't stand by his own dossier.

-Then the FISA application, October 2016, an unverifiable document paid for by the opposition party candidate, becomes the bulk of information to get the FISA uh warrant against Carter Page, thus into the Trump campaign, thus into the Trump transition and the Trump presidency.
+Then the FISA application, October 2016, an unverifiable document paid for by the opposition party candidate, becomes the bulk of information to get the FISA warrant against Carter Page, thus into the Trump campaign, thus into the Trump transition and the Trump presidency.

-So now you put on top of it all of this, and that now you have all this intelligence sharing.
+And on top of it all of this, and that now you have all this intelligence sharing.

-So now why did they go from three to seventeen and why was there urgency and what who is the boss that we're talking about here?
+So now, why did they go from 3 to 17, and why was there urgency?

 Now, could it be somebody else?

-It could, but it it it reads when you see it it in the chain of emails, that's what it appears to be.
+It could, but it reads when you see it in the chain of emails.

 Why do I think it could even be Obama?